Balto (film): Casting

 Jennifer Blanc also originally voiced Jenna, but she was also subsequently replaced by Bridget Fonda.
 Fonda explained in an interview with Bobbie Wygant that she was offered the role of Jenna via phone call, and accepted after being shown a rough cut on tape, which showed some shots in finished form, some still in pencil test form, and some missing.
 When asked how hard it was to be doing voice-over work for animation for the first time, she explained, "It was odd, it was different.
 It was challenging.
 It was exhausting in that I had to be more active, and more outgoing vocally than usually.
 And syncing up to animated is very difficult.
 But, y'know, it was just so imaginative, and satisfying in a different way."

 Bob Hoskins voiced Boris, having previously collaborated with Spielberg on Who Framed Roger Rabbit (1988) and Hook (1991).
 Wells stated that his performance helped shape Boris, praising it as "a lot more emotional and effusive than we had originally conceived the character to be".
 Wells recalled Hoskins's brief struggle with Boris's accent and angrily venting that he "used to have a career [before] playing a goose".
-Phil Collins had never done voice-over work before, but actively expressed interest in the dual role of Muk and Luk, and even called Amblimation to ask for the role.
+Phil Collins had never done voice-over work before, but actively expressed interest in the dual role of Muk and Luk, and called Amblimation to ask for the role.
 Wells praised his voice for Muk as "just head and shoulders better than anything else we heard".
 In his autobiography, Jack Angel stated that he, Danny Mann, and Robbie Rist were flown to London to record their respective roles as Nikki, Kaltag, and Star together, and he brought his wife, Arlene Thornton.
-Angel added that even though they had no personal interaction with Spielberg, he flew Angel, Mann, and Rist out again after they had finished recording their roles, because "somebody apparently didn't get it right the first time".
+Angel added that although they had no personal interaction with Spielberg, he flew Angel, Mann, and Rist out again after they had finished recording their roles, because "somebody apparently didn't get it right the first time".